gabrieldalanyi/QA-Automation-AboutYou.ro-Project/README.md

 Verify that the Product Page is displayed correctly, including all the required product details such as name, description, price, and images.
 Test the different product categories and filters to ensure they are working correctly.
-Verify that the "Add to Cart" and "Buy Now" buttons are working correctly and adding products to the cart and initiating the checkout process.
+Verify that the "Adaugă în coș" and "Adaugă articolul în lista de favorite" buttons are working correctly and adding products to the cart and initiating the checkout process.
 Test the product reviews and ratings functionality to ensure they are working correctly and displaying accurate information.

 Note: